JaibreyonLourens/Koffie/README.md

 in the project folder:

 composer install

+copy .env.example and rename to .env0

+database aanmaken

-copy .env.example and rename to .env database aanmaken add your personal (database) data to .env php artisan key:generate php artisan migrate:fresh --seed
+add your personal (database) data to .env php artisan key:generate

+php artisan migrate:fresh --seed

 if you get a date related errors just retry the migration